-Results: 59.3% of the patients were boy.
+Results: 59.3% of the patients were boys.
 According to our results, 38.3%, 33.3% and 38.3% were affected by spastic diplegia, spastic hemiplegia and spastic quadriplegia respectively.
-Children at level one of gross motor function had 1.3 times higher achievements, compared to the individuals at other levels (P=0.003) and the subjects who participated in more than five sessions per week had 1.04 more achievements than others (P=0.001).
+Children at level one of gross motor function had 1.3 times higher achievement, compared to the individuals in other levels (P=0.003) and the subjects who participated in more than five sessions per week had 1.04 more achievement than the others (P=0.001).

 Conclusion: The results of this study showed that the more common occupational therapy sessions the children participated in, the more successful thegross motor function of children affected by level 1 CP of gross motor function classification was.
 Further investigations are required to assess other motor levels.